yuyang-yy/yuyang-yy.github.io/_posts/2019-1-1-Some-thoughts-about-Statistics.markdown

 ---
 layout: post
-title: Name of the Blog
+title: Some thoughts about Statistics
 author: yuyang
 date: 2019-01-01
 description:  My recent thinking about what Statistics is about and what problems my major courses focus to solve.